Effects of Landau quantization on neutrino emission and absorption: Nuclear model and wavefunctions

 To include the effects of nuclear interactions, we use a relativistic mean field model (RMF) (for a review, see Ref.~\cite{PRC_dutra_rmf_review}).
 The charged particle species also couple to the electromagnetic field.

 where $\tau_3$ is the third Pauli matrix in isospin space, $P_L$ projects onto the left-handed neutrino, $G_F$ is the Fermi constant, and the Cabibbo angle $\theta_c \approx 13^\circ$.
 We use the standard notation $\slashed{v} = v^\mu \gamma_\mu$.
-The charged weak currents $L^\mu$ and $N^\mu$ are given by:
+The charged weak currents $L^\mu$ and $N^\mu$ are given by

 where $g_V = 1$ and $g_A = 1.27$ are the vector and axial vector form factors of the nucleon.
 Since the contribution of muons to any weak processes is suppressed by their large mass and low density, we do not consider muonic charged current interactions.
 The $\sigma$, $\omega$, and $\rho$ meson fields take on their mean field value given by their equations of motion, enforcing charge neutrality and beta equilibrium.
-These modify the in-medium effective mass and dispersion of the nucleons given by $E(k) = \sqrt{k^2 + M^{*2}} + U$ where $M^* = M_N - g_\sigma \langle \sigma \rangle$ and $U = g_\omega \langle \omega \rangle \pm g_\rho \langle \rho \rangle /2$ where the plus sign is for protons and the minus for neutrons. $\mathcal{L}_{\sigma \omega \rho}$ contains the free Lagrangian for the meson fields as well as meson-meson interactions which are tuned to reproduce known properties of nuclear matter and finite nuclei (see e.g. Refs.~\cite{PRC_dutra_rmf_review, AGRAWAL20121} for details).
-We use the IUFSU$^*$ choice of RMF parameters from Ref.~\cite{AGRAWAL20121}.
+These modify the in-medium effective mass and dispersion of the nucleons given by $E(k) = \sqrt{k^2 + M^{*2}} + U$ where $M^* = M_N - g_\sigma \langle \sigma \rangle$ and $U = g_\omega \langle \omega \rangle \pm g_\rho \langle \rho \rangle /2$ where the plus sign is for protons and the minus for neutrons. $\mathcal{L}_{\sigma \omega \rho}$ contains the free Lagrangian for the meson fields as well as meson-meson interactions which are tuned to reproduce known properties of nuclear matter and finite nuclei (see Refs.~\cite{PRC_dutra_rmf_review, AGRAWAL20121} for details).
+We use the IUFSU$^*$ choice of RMF parameters from Ref.~\cite{AGRAWAL20121} because it produces NSs with maximum mass $M_{\rm TOV} \simeq 2 M_\odot$ and $R_{1.4} \simeq 12 \, \mathrm{km}$, in line with observational constraints~\cite{NANOGrav:2019jur,Antoniadis:2013pzd,Demorest:2010bx,LIGOScientific:2018cki,De:2018uhw,Capano:2019eae,Miller:2019cac,Riley:2019yda}.
+Additionally, the Direct Urca threshold for IUFSU$^*$ is approximately $4n_{\rm sat}$, well above the central density of the canonical $1.4 M_\odot$ NS we shall focus on.
 For fields less than $10^{18} \, \mbox{G}$, the calculated equation of state, particle densities, and Fermi momenta are nearly identical whether or not one includes the effects of LQ.
 We do not implement anomalous magnetic moments at the Lagrangian level and instead modify the dispersion following Ref.~\cite{Steinmetz2019KGPvsDP}.
 This has the advantage of making shifts to available LL intuitive, but produces discrepancies with a more detailed microphysical approach at order $eB/M^2$ (cf. Refs.~\cite{Broderick_2000PLmageos, MARUYAMA2022136813}) which are negligible for field strengths we consider.
 This gives a dispersion for the proton:

 where $s$ is the spin of the proton ($\pm 1/2$) and $g$ is the gyromagnetic ratio of the proton.
 For the proton, $g \simeq 5.6$, making this an important contribution when determining when new LLs become available for each choice of spin.
 The electron and muon have $g \simeq 2.002$ and the anomalous magnetic moment can be ignored.
 The neutron also has an anomalous magnetic moment of a similar scale to the proton, but since the density of states for the neutron is smooth, the effect of the anomalous magnetic moment is unimportant at high density, contributing about an MeV to the energy of the neutron at the strongest field strengths we consider.
 At low density, the magnetic energy of the neutron is a sizable fraction of the neutron energy and of the same order as the mass splitting of the proton and neutron and must be included.